Hennepin Civil Court

 Requests that do not include this information will take additional time to process.

 1. Make two copies of the letter.
-Deliver one copy to Civil Filing on the 3rd floor of the C Tower of the Hennepin County Government Center, 300 South Sixth Street, Minneapolis, MN 55487.
+Deliver one copy to Civil Filing on the third floor of the C Tower of the Hennepin County Government Center, 300 South Sixth Street, Minneapolis, MN 55487.

 2. Deliver the other copy to the chief judge's chambers.